 We'll create a new Project called Populi API.
-(Note: You may need to enable the developer console in the admin console under Apps->Additional Google Services -> Google Developers Console)
+(Note: You may need to enable the developer console in the admin console.
+Search for Google Developers Console (or Google Cloud Platform))

-Under IAM & Admin -> Service Accounts -> Create Service Account -> we'll create a new account named Populi Service Account, set the Role to Project: Owner, and check the box for Furnish a new private key and Enable Google Apps Domain-wide Delegation.
+Search for Service Accounts.
+We'll create a new account named Populi Service Account, set the Role to Project: Owner, and check the box for Furnish a new private key and Enable Google Apps Domain-wide Delegation.

 The Service Account JSON key should automatically download.
 This might only work in Google Chrome.

 Under Populi > Account > Account Settings > Integrations > Google Apps JSON Private Key, paste that JSON key you just downloaded.